 Grantees must submit interim project reports on May 1 of the grant year and final project reports on November 1 of the grant year and are asked to provide additional information on project impact one to two years later.

-April 7: Invitations to sponsor projects and Preview Forms sent to classmates
+Early April: Invitations to sponsor projects and Preview Forms sent to classmates

-April 26: Preview Forms are due to the Grant Review Committee (GRC)
+Late April: Preview Forms are due to the Grant Review Committee (GRC)

-May 3 or sooner: Sponsors are invited to submit complete applications
+Early May: Sponsors are invited to submit complete applications

-May 27: Applications are due to the Grant Review Committee
+Late May: Applications are due to the Grant Review Committee

 June: Application review, including Q&A with applicants